ZackMason/ActuallyAGameEngine/README.md

 # Why AAGE?

 AAGE is designed to be modular, and easy to modify.
 AAGE provides easy to use abstractions for OpenGL, Networking, and Scripting.
-AAGE is meant to be a less opinionated alternative to raylib.
+AAGE is meant to be a less opinionated alternative to raylib, mainly focused on 3D games.

 # Template